 Authentication of American Academic Credentials for Use Abroad

-U.S. embassies and consulates cannot authenticate diplomas or other documents from universities and other schools in the United States or provide notary services related to such credentials.
+U.S. embassies and consulates cannot authenticate diplomas or other documents from universities and other schools in the United States.
 Authenticating U.S. academic credentials, certificates, or degrees for use in Saudi Arabia is a multi-step process that takes place in the U.S.: the document must be first authenticated by the state Notary Public Administrator in the U.S. state where it was issued, then authenticated by the Department of State’s Office of Authentications and then authenticated by the Embassy of Saudi Arabia in Washington, D.C.
 Please visit the Department of State website for more information on the authentication of academic credentials for use overseas.

 Individuals wishing to authenticate U.S. educational documents for use in Saudi Arabia may wish to contact the Saudi Arabian Cultural Mission (SACM) in the U.S. for assistance: http://www.sacm.org.